opal/opal/README.md

 build tools.
 A Nodejs environment is also partially implemented.

-To run within the browser, you can either use the latest build version on the opal website, or clone the build tools as above, and then change into this directory and run:
+To run within the browser, you can either use the latest build version on the opal website, or clone the build tools as above, and then run the following task in that directory:

     $ rake opal_js